 -You got an evaporation line.
 Some tests, usually the cheaper variety, will show a “ghost line” which is typically colorless or thin even if you are not pregnant.
 This is more common in blue-dye tests.
 If you have to squint to see the line, test again in 48 hours.

--You were pregnant, but are not anymore.
+-You were pregnant, but aren’t anymore.
 If a pregnancy naturally aborts early on, hCG is still produced.
-This is called Chemical Pregnancy.
+This is called a chemical pregnancy.

 -You are taking a drug that contains hCG.
 Some fertility drugs in particular contain hCG.
-Be sure that any and all medication you may be taking does not contain hCG if you attempt to use a home pregnancy test.
+Be sure that any and all medication you may be taking doesn’t contain hCG if you attempt to use a home pregnancy test.
 Note that birth control can not cause a false positive.

 -You have cancer or an ovarian cyst.
-Certain kinds of cancer and ovarian cysts release hCG as well which could result in a false positive.
+Certain kinds of cancer and ovarian cysts can release hCG as well, which could result in a false positive.

 Can you trust home pregnancy tests?

-A home pregnancy test is a good first step in determining if you are or are not pregnant if you have missed a period or are experiencing other pregnancy symptoms, however, they are not without fail making them a better first step than last.
-When in doubt, see a health care provider especially if what caused that doubt continues.
+A home pregnancy test is a good first step in determining if you are or aren’t pregnant if you miss a period or are experiencing other pregnancy symptoms.
+Keep in mind though, they aren’t without fail, making them a better first step than last.
+When in doubt, see a health care provider, especially if what caused that doubt continues.